 Q: What is a civil fine?

-A: A civil fine is a monetary fine that may be assessed for a violation of certain statutes and regulations as an alternative to criminal proceedings.
-The Department has authority to issue civil fines under M.G.L. c.22, §21 and M.G.L. c.143, §65 for elevator violations.
+A: A civil fine is a monetary fine that may be assessed for a violation of certain statutes and regulations as an alternative to criminal proceedings pursuant to M.G.L. c.
+22 § 22 and 520 CMR 1.

-Q: What violations of the elevator statutes are subject to fines?
+Q: What violations of the elevator statutes can result in fines?

 A: Any violation of M.G.L. c.
-143, §§ 62, 64, 65, 71, or 71D including: failure to obtain a permit; failure to arrange annual inspection (except for elevators in a single family dwelling which must be inspected every 5 years); operation without a valid inspection certificate; failure to post a certificate of inspection; removing notice of unsafe condition; failure to report an unsafe condition and/or accident; or working on an elevator without a license.
+143 §§ 62, 64, 65, 71, or 71D including: failure to obtain a permit; failure to arrange annual inspection (except for elevators in a single family owner-occupied dwelling which must be inspected every 5 years); operation without a valid inspection certificate (only if not cited under 520 CMR 16); failure to post a certificate of inspection; removing notice of unsafe condition; failure to report an unsafe condition and/or accident; or working on an elevator without a license.

 Q: How much can I be fined?

-A: The $100 per day fines issued pursuant to M.G.L. c.143, §65 are mandated by law and assessed automatically upon discovery that a unit has been operating with an expired certificate.
-For all other fines, for a first offense you will either receive a warning or a fine up to $1,000 per violation; for the second offense you can be fined anywhere ranging from $1,000 - $3,000 per violation; and for the third offense and any subsequent offenses you can be fined anywhere ranging from $3,000 - $5,000.
-These fine ranges are applicable to all offenses other than violations of c.143, §65) unless specifically stated to be different.
+A: For the first offense you can either be given a warning or fined up to $1,000 per violation; for the second offense you can be fined anywhere ranging from $1,000 - $3,000 per violation; and for the third offense and any subsequent offenses you can be fined anywhere ranging from $3,000 - $5,000.

-Q: Will an individual be subject to a subsequent offense fine for a violation occurring before the appeal deadline?
+Q: Will an individual be subject to a second offense fine for a violation occurring before the appeal deadline or while the appeal is pending?

-A: No, a subsequent offense fine will not be issued until the preceding fine has been adjudicated through the appeals process.
+A: No, a second offense fine will not be issued until the preceding fine has been adjudicated through the appeals process.

 Q: If I am issued a fine by the Department of Public Safety, how long can that offense be used for the purpose of determining whether a subsequent offense fine will be issued?